mikegoatly/lifti/docs/content/en/docs/Searching/field-information.md

 #### Methods

-- **ReadAsync(object item, CancellationToken cancellationToken)**: Reads the text for the field from the specified item.
-The item must be of the type specified by the `ObjectType` property.
+- **ReadAsync(object item, CancellationToken cancellationToken)**: Reads the text for the field from the specified object.
+The object must be of the type specified by the `ObjectType` property.

 ## `IsKnownField(Type objectType, string fieldName)`